Walnut-cpu/FundiGraph.github.io/README.md

 ## Citation
 If you use these files for research, please cite our article.

-For any clarification, comments, or suggestions please create an issue or contact Haoyu Chen (drchenhaoyu@gmail.com) or Siyani Chen (drsiyanichen@gmail.com).
+For any clarification, comments, or suggestions please create an issue or contact Haoyu Chen (haoyuchen@cuhk.edu.hk) or Siyani Chen (drsiyanichen@gmail.com).

 ## License
 Creative Commons Attribution-NonCommercial 4.0 International（CC BY-NC 4.0）